Choosing A 15- Or 30-Year VA Mortgage

 The benefits and drawbacks of any home loan depend on the borrower’s financial situation, but in general, the main advantage of the 30-year mortgage is lower monthly payments.
 The main disadvantage?
 You’ll pay more interest over the life of the loan.

 A 30-year mortgage on a $300,000 house at 4% interest breaks down to a monthly payment of $1,430, not including property taxes, insurance, or HOA dues.
 The monthly payment on a typical 15-year mortgage at 3.25% would be $2,100.

 The 15-year loan comes with much higher payments.
 But lifetimes savings are significant.

 If you got a 30-year mortgage on a $300,000 house at 4% interest, you’d pay $215,000 in total interest.
 A 15-year mortgage at 3.25% would cost less than $80,000 in total interest.

-In this example, the 30-year loan would cost almost three times as much as the 15-year mortgage.
-On the other hand, the 30-year mortgage’s lower payments would let you save more money to achieve other goals – retirement, college tuition, new furniture, etc. That’s the main reason the 30-year mortgage is so popular.
-Most people don’t want to be “house rich and cash poor.”
+In this example, the total cost of the 30-year loan is almost three times as much as the 15-year term.
+On the other hand, the 30-year mortgage’s lower payments would let you save more money to achieve other financial goals like retirement, paying for college or creating an emergency fund.
+That’s the main reason the 30-year mortgage is so popular.
+Most homeowners don’t want to be “house rich and cash poor.”

 Choosing “The Best” Mortgage: 15 vs 30 Year